Miyakee/geomeet/INTERVIEW_REQUIREMENT.md

 4. Track user location (manual input location - cause first time https not work. so browser obtained location, then use this one) given participants in session page but cannot auto get location when user input location name
-   Then participants location will be display in all participants page with map and icon for input location
+   Then participants location will be display in all participants page with map and icon for input location and auto untracking current location
 ```
 ### Optimal Position(requirement 3)
 ```